francois-durand/my_toy_package/README.rst

 In the end, here is how it will work.

+* You use the PyCharm IDE.
+It is configured to run tests and generate the documentation of your package locally.

-* When you push modifications to GitHub:
+* Your project is on GitHub.
+When you push modifications to GitHub:

     * Travis CI automatically runs all the tests and checks that everything is working on several versions of Python (e.g. 3.5, 3.6, 3.7).